adelsakkir/adelsakkir/README.md

 I am Adel Sakkir.
 I am an Engineer from the Indian Institute of Technology (IIT), Kharagpur.
-I am pursuing my Masters in Mathematics (Operations Research and Analytics) from the London School of Economics.
+I recently finished my Masters in Mathematics (Operations Research and Analytics) from the London School of Economics.
 My primary interest lies in solving large scale combinatorial optimisation problems.

 - 🤔 Favourite Problems: Steiner Trees, Traveling Salesman, Parallel Machine Scheduling
 - 📫 How to reach me: https://www.linkedin.com/in/adelsakkir/